 Brickell Urban Encounters

-BB Americas presents “Brickell Urban Encounters” bringing together works for the first time by internationally acclaimed master sculptors Manuel Carbonell and Yutaka Toyota.
-The second in the inaugural season of the BB Americas Cultural Series, this exhibition opens Monday, December 1 and is on display through Friday, February 27.
+BB Americas Bank presents “Brickell Urban Encounters” bringing together works for the first time by internationally acclaimed master sculptors Manuel Carbonell and Yutaka Toyota.
+The second in the inaugural season of the BB Americas Bank Cultural Series, this exhibition opens Monday, December 1 and is on display through Friday, February 27.

-“BB Americas has a proud tradition of supporting culture and one of our number one assets is the multicultural nature of our clients and staff,” said BB Americas President and CEO Cassio Segura.
+“BB Americas Bank has a proud tradition of supporting culture and one of our number one assets is the multicultural nature of our clients and staff,” said BB Americas Bank President and CEO Cassio Segura.
 “Yutaka Toyota’s monuments grace São Paulo and Manuel Carbonell’s ‘The Pillar of History’ is an iconic part of Miami’s Brickell Avenue Bridge, which makes this exhibition particularly appropriate for our series.”

 The exhibition is curated by Stella M. Holmes, director of The Brickellian, and Carolina Lucero as part of the art consultancy’s West Encounters East® project.